 Today, it’s easier than ever to find, register for and participate in a Hunter Education course that’s convenient for you.
 Review course offerings and register online anytime at huntnh.com.
 Another option is the online Hunter Education course, which completes your training with a field day and practical field exam (you must be 15 years or older to take the online course for certification).
 To sign up for Hunter Education or Trapper Education, check huntnh.com for a class schedule and locations, or call (603) 271-3212.

-Hunter Education courses now cover both firearms and archery.
-Successful completion of either the classroom-based course or the online course with a field day will allow you to purchase both a firearms and archery hunting license.
-If you took the course prior to January 1, 2014, you will need to show proof of completion of Hunter and Bowhunter Education courses to be able to purchase both licenses.
-The rules for purchasing a license have not changed; the curriculums have just been combined into one course.
-Your certification card will tell you which license or licenses you are able to purchase.
+Hunter Education courses cover both firearms and archery.
+Successful completion of either the classroom-based course or the online course with a field day allows you to purchase both a firearms and archery hunting license.
+If you took the course prior to January 1, 2014, you need to show proof of completion of Hunter and Bowhunter Education courses to be able to purchase both licenses.

 Help Teach Hunter Ed!